"Our methods take into consideration the spontaneous

 Maria Montessori - The Discovery of the Child

 The Children’s House has been caring for children in our community for 20 years now.
-I bought the school 5 years ago in my quest to achieve my dream of having my own school to create the perfect learning environment for young children, the perfect environment for a teaching staff to fulfill their goals, a little bubble if you will, encasing a world of goodness and harmony for children, teachers, and parents to enjoy!
+I joined the school 5 years ago in my quest to achieve my dream of having my own school to create the perfect learning environment for young children, the perfect environment for a teaching staff to fulfill their goals, a little bubble if you will, encasing a world of goodness and harmony for children, teachers, and parents to enjoy!
 During this five years, together (teachers, parents and children) we have achieved many great successes.
-We have improved significantly the school environment in terms of teaching and learning, school premises, and recently we have received MEAB accreditation, which is a great honour to all of us.
+We have improved significantly the school environment in terms of teaching and learning, school premises, and recently we have received MEAB accreditation, which was a great honour to all of us.

 Following the successes of The Children’s House Montessori Kindergarten, we established The Morning Star Montessori Nursery to cater for children from 12 months to 3 years old.
 We aim to provide our high quality service to parents who wish their child/children explore Montessori nursery school environment at very early age.